Python-GIS-book/site/source/part2/chapter-05/md/01-introduction-to-geographic-data-in-python.md

 ```

 - **GeoPackage:** A GeoPackage (GPKG) is an open, non-proprietary, platform-independent, portable and standards-based data format for storing spatial data.
 In the background, GeoPackage uses a SQLite database container to store the data.
-The file extension of GeoPackage is `.gpkg` and it was introduced in 2014 by Open Geospatial Consortium.
-GeoPackage can be used to store spatial vector data as well as raster data.
+GeoPackage was introduced in 2014 by Open Geospatial Consortium and it can be used to store spatial vector data as well as raster data.
 However, the GeoPackage raster support is limited as it supports only `Byte` data type.
+The file extension of GeoPackage is `.gpkg`.

+- **GML**: [Geography Markup Language](https://www.ogc.org/standards/gml) (GML) [^GML] is an XML based data format defined by the Open Geospatial Consortium (OGC) to express geographical features.
+GML serves as a modeling language for geographic systems as well as an open interchange format for geographic transactions on the Internet.
+Key to GML's utility is its ability to integrate all forms of geographic information, including not only conventional "vector" or discrete objects, but also coverages and sensor data.
+There are various extensions to GML, such as [CityGML](https://www.ogc.org/standards/citygml) [^CityGML] focusing on 3D city models and [IndoorGML](https://www.ogc.org/standards/citygml) [^IndoorGML] focusing on indoor spatial information.
+The file extension of GML is `.gml`.

-These three are probably the most widely used file formats to store spatial data in vector format.
+These are some of the most widely used file formats to store spatial data in vector format.
 However, there are numerous other file formats in addition to these, such as *{term}`Keyhole Markup Language` (KML)* that is commonly used file format to place geographic data on top of [Google Earth](https://en.wikipedia.org/wiki/Google_Earth) [^Google_Earth].
 One file format which is still in the making, but a very promising one, is [GeoParquet](https://github.com/opengeospatial/geoparquet) [^GeoParquet] which stores spatial data in [Apache Parquet](https://parquet.apache.org/) [^Parquet].
 Apache Parquet is a popular open source, column-oriented data file format designed for efficient data storage and retrieval.
 It provides efficient data compression and encoding schemes with enhanced performance to handle complex data in bulk.

 Now you should have a basic understanding about the basic building blocks of vector data.
 In the following parts of the book, you will learn many useful geocomputational and analytical techniques that you can use when working with vector data.